AndrewConway/ConcreteSTV/README.md

 algorithms used in actual, concrete elections is where the name comes from.

 ConcreteSTV is a rewrite of an [earlier project](https://github.com/SiliconEconometrics/PublicService) but does not yet have all the features of the earlier project.
-However it is more user friendly, and future development will be concentrating on this project.
+However ConcreteSTV now has most of the features, many new features, is much more user-friendly, and future development will be on this project.

 Results from the earlier project were used to find and fix bugs [in the 2020 ACT STV count](reports/2020%20Errors%20In%20ACT%20Counting.pdf), and to identify bugs in the [2012](reports/NSWLGE2012CountErrorTechReport.pdf) and [2016](reports/2016%20NSW%20LGE%20Errors.pdf) NSW count which led the NSW Parliament to simplify the rules.
 Everyone is encouraged to use this code to double-check and correct election results.

+Results from this project were used to find bugs [in the 2013, 2016 and 2019 Federal counts](reports/RecommendedAmendmentsSenateCountingAndScrutiny.pdf) resulting in legislation change resolving some of the issues.

 ## Currently Supported Election Rules